Shayne Oliver: Longchamp

-A collaboration with Longchamp, released in May 2018, saw Oliver put his spin on the French luxury leather goods brand.
-In a collection that encompassed clothes, shoes, and bags, Oliver played with the brand's luxury design vocabulary, placing recognisable tenets of the brand such as leather luggage handles onto the sleeves of jackets.
+In a collaboration with Longchamp, released in May 2018, Oliver put his spin on the French luxury leather goods brand.
+In a collection which encompassed clothes, shoes, and bags, He played with the brand's luxury design vocabulary, placing recognizable tenets of the brand such as leather luggage handles onto the sleeves of jackets.

 Colmar

 Oliver also collaborated with heritage activewear label, Colmar, in 2018.
-Working on the Colmar A.G.E (Advanced Garment Exploration) line, Oliver reached into the label's extensive archive and reinterpreted a series of unisex styles, inspired by ‘alpine nostalgia’, for FW18.
-Oliver described the collaboration as "juggling the iconic products of Colmar with my sense of performance and a unisex approach to wearing fashion".
+Working on the Colmar A.G.E.
+(Advanced Garment Exploration) line, he reached into the label's extensive archive and reinterpreted a series of unisex styles, inspired by ‘alpine nostalgia’, for FW18.
+Oliver said that the collaboration is "juggling the iconic products of Colmar with my sense of performance and a unisex approach to wearing fashion".